Indiana Divorce Real Estate

 Indiana Divorce Real Estate FAQ

-Indiana is an equitable distribution state (IC 31-15-7-4) — divided fairly, not necessarily 50/50.
-Courts deviate based on contribution, economic circumstances, tax consequences, and conduct.
+Indiana is an equitable distribution state, divided fairly, not necessarily 50/50.
+Indiana Code 31-15-7-5 presumes equal division but courts deviate based on contribution, economic circumstances, tax consequences, and conduct.
 Real estate acquired during marriage is typically marital property even if titled only in one spouse's name.

 Yes.
 One spouse keeps the house and pays the other for their equity share, usually based on an independent appraisal.
 The keeping spouse refinances to remove the other from the loan.
 Buyouts work when the keeping spouse qualifies for the new mortgage and affords the buyout.
 We can help value the property and coordinate with your lender.